sanjayy2431/Thresholdingg/README.md

-## Aim
+## Thresholdingg
-To segment the image using global thresholding, adaptive thresholding and Otsu's thresholding using python and OpenCV.
 ## Name : SANJAY V
 ## Reg No : 212223230188
 ## Date : 3/11/25

+## Aim
+To segment the image using global thresholding, adaptive thresholding and Otsu's thresholding using python and OpenCV.

 ## Software Required
 1. Anaconda - Python 3.7